NASCAR Camping World Truck Series at Kentucky Speedway: Buckle Up in Your Truck 225

 The Buckle Up in Your Truck 225 presented by Click It or Ticket was a 225-mile (362 km) annual NASCAR Gander RV & Outdoors Truck Series race held at Kentucky Speedway in Sparta, Kentucky.

 History

-In the inaugural UNOH 225, which was held on July 7, 2011, Johnny Sauter won the pole position, but Kyle Busch won the race during a green-white-checkered finish.
+In the inaugural UNOH 225, which was held on July 7, 2011, Johnny Sauter won the pole position, but Kyle Busch won the race during a green–white–checkered finish.
 Busch started in the last position after missing the drivers meeting held earlier that day.

 The race was removed from the NASCAR schedule in 2021.
 The final race in 2020 was shortened by lightning and won by Sheldon Creed; it was the eventual Truck champion's first career series win.

-UNOH was the title sponsor of the race from 2011 to 2015.